next-theme/theme-next-docs/source/docs/theme-settings/index.md

 ```

 #### Minify Support

-{% note info %}
-This feature is currently a bit simplistic, and we will further improve it in the future.
-{% endnote %}

 NexT allows to minify Hexo generation.
 Set the value `minify` to `true` in {% label primary@theme config file %} as following: